1. Home

 The EU Entry-Exit System: What Travelers Should Know

-The European Union will soon roll out the Entry-Exit System (EES), a major upgrade to how non-EU travelers enter and exit the Schengen Area.
-Replacing manual passport stamps, EES introduces biometric and digital tracking to improve border security and efficiency.
+Beginning 10 April 2026, the European Union will fully deploy the Entry‑Exit System (EES)—a major modernization of how non‑EU travelers enter and exit the Schengen Area.
+Replacing manual passport stamps, EES introduces biometric and digital tracking to strengthen border security, improve accuracy and streamline the travel experience.

 How EES Connects to ETIAS

-EES is closely linked to the European Travel Information and Authorization System (ETIAS), which will require visa-exempt travelers to obtain pre-travel authorization before entering the Schengen Area.
-ETIAS is currently targeting implementation in Q4 2026, following the launch of the EES.
-Once active, it will require visa-exempt travelers to obtain pre-travel authorization before entering the Schengen Area.
+EES is closely linked to the European Travel Information and Authorization System (ETIAS).
+Once ETIAS launches, currently targeted at Q4 2026, visa-exempt travelers will need to obtain pre-travel authorization before entering the Schengen Area.

 Together, these systems will establish a two-step entry process: